Processing math: 100%

 I.i.d. r.v.s with zero mean

-Consider a sequence of i.i.d. random variables $X_0, X_1, ....$ When the variance is finite, the sequence $S_0, S_1, ...$ of partial sums is expected to have a faster rate of convergence than the rate guaranteed by the Strong Law of Large Numbers (SLLN).
+Consider a sequence of i.i.d. random variables X_0, X_1, ....
+When the variance is finite, the sequence S_0, S_1, ... of partial sums is expected to have a faster rate of convergence than the rate guaranteed by the Strong Law of Large Numbers (SLLN).
 In fact, we have the following theorem:

 Theorem 2.5.1.
-If $Var(X_n)<\infty$ and $E[X_n]=0$, then $\lim_{n\rightarrow\infty} (S_n/n^p)=0$ a.s. for all $p>\frac{1}{2}$.
+If Var(X_n)<\infty and E[X_n]=0, then \lim_{n\rightarrow\infty} (S_n/n^p)=0 a.s. for all p>\frac{1}{2}.

 This theorem can be proven using criteria of convergent series and the Borel-Cantelli lemma.